 Three cheers to 2017!
 If you’re like us you’re preparing and planning your New Years Eve celebrations.
 In true Denver fashion, between concerts, 4-course dinners and pop-up events, there are about a million ways to spend your night.
 Whatever you’re planning, no NYE celebration is complete without some bubbles.
 This holiday above all others warrants cracking out something good to drink, because let’s face it….2017 was a wild year and we all need a drink!
-This is the perfect evening to impress your house guests or party host with a badass bottle of Champagne.
+This is the perfect evening to impress your house guests or party host with a badass bottle from our recommended Champagne list.

 With that being said, we have curated a list of our top 10 champagnes for your New Years Eve celebrations!
 We focused this list on a few beloved Grower producers, which are Champagnes that are produced by the same estate that owns the vineyards from which the grapes come… basically as “craft” as the Old World of wine gets!
 We’ve also listed a few well-known Negociant producers.
 All of these New Years champagnes would elevate your holiday festivities. #SaveWaterDrinkChampagne